Gravity-Geodesy-China-Community/NLDHA_algorithm/README.md

 # NLDHA_algorithm
-a algorithm to extract harmonic signals from gravity signal
+A algorithm to extract harmonic signals from gravity signal